rcolepeterson/webpack-made-easy/README.md

 $ webpack index.js bundle.js
 ```

-If you open your index.html in a browser and you should see a console statement printed in your browser's console window.
+If you open your index.html in a browser, you should see a console statement printed in your browser's console window.

 Congratulations, you have created a Webpack application!
+Check out bundle.js to see the generated code.

 ### Part 2 - Set up the Web Pack Dev server for your app.
 Webpack comes with a http server that does a bunch of stuff, including reload your page when it detects a change.